3. Assessment of Taught Schemes

 12. Only the departmental Extensions Officers can grant extensions, and only when the Coursework Deadline Extension Application Form has been filled in and submitted.

-13. The Coursework Deadline Extension Request Form and supporting evidence should be submitted to the designated departmental office at least 3 working days before the deadline.
-Requests received less than 3 working days before the deadline will normally be considered by the Departmental/Faculty Special Circumstances Board, and students are advised to follow the Special Circumstances procedure: (www.aber.ac.uk/en/academic/special-circumstances/) .
+13. The Coursework Deadline Extension Request Form can be found in the Templates section of the Academic Quality Handbook: https://www.aber.ac.uk/en/academic-registry/handbook/taught-schemes/.
+The request form and supporting evidence should be submitted to the academic department at least 3 working days before the deadline.
+Departmental contact details can be found here: https://www.aber.ac.uk/en/academic-registry/handbook/taught-schemes/officers/.
+Requests received less than 3 working days before the deadline will normally be considered by the Departmental/Faculty Special Circumstances Board, and students are advised to follow the Special Circumstances procedure (www.aber.ac.uk/en/academic/special-circumstances/).
 The only exception to this requirement will be where it is clear from the evidence provided that the medical/personal circumstances have arisen within this three day period.

-(i) The Extensions Officer will consider applications, and students will be informed of the outcome by email within two working days of receipt of the request;
+14. The Extensions Officer will consider applications, and students will be informed of the outcome by email within two working days of receipt of the request.

-(ii) Retrospective requests for extensions will not be considered.
-In cases where the deadline is missed, students are advised to follow the Special Circumstances procedure (see above);
+15. Retrospective requests for extensions will not be considered.
+In cases where the deadline is missed, students are advised to follow the Special Circumstances procedure (see above).

-(iii) To talk to the Extensions Officer directly, students should request a meeting by email.
+16. To talk to the Extensions Officer directly, students should email the Department to arrange a time to meet.

 Is the documentary evidence provided in support of the extension request sufficient/satisfactory?

-16. The Extensions Officer may ask for more evidence to be provided to support the extension request; in all but the most exceptional of cases, this evidence should be submitted before the original coursework deadline.
+19. The Extensions Officer may ask for more evidence to be provided to support the extension request; we would expect this evidence to be submitted before the original coursework deadline.

 What is the timing/duration/magnitude of the medical/personal circumstances in relation to the deadline for submitting the coursework?